 I planned, plotted, saved, and researched.
-Finally, in early June 2017, I began my journey.
-This blog is part of that journey.
-I have tried to detail my progress from planning to implementation, with the current goal of sharing the adventure.
+In June 2017, after several bumps in the road and unexpected delays, I began my journey.
+This blog is the ongoing documentation of that journey.
+I have tried to detail my progress, from planning to implementation, to the ongoing realities of my houseless life.
 All of it.
-The challenges, the accomplishments, and everything in between.
+The challenges, the accomplishments, the mistakes, and everything in between.

-I’m an entertaining balance of extremes; gregarious and adventurous, yet also solitary and laid-back.
+As for me, I’m an entertaining balance of extremes; gregarious and adventurous, yet also solitary and laid-back.
 Often mistaken for an extrovert, I am very much an introvert.
-If you know anything about the 16 personality types, I type as INFP.
-The flexibility in my personality (being an outgoing introvert) is complimentary to the mobile lifestyle.
-Solo travel gives me all the alone time I need and my outgoing nature affords me the opportunity to engage with others when I needed.
+The flexibility in my personality (being an outgoing introvert) is complementary to the mobile lifestyle.
+Solo travel gives me all the alone time I need and my outgoing nature affords me the opportunity to engage with others when needed.

 My hobbies and passions include photography, writing, travel, reading, self-reflection, meditation, animals, and nature.
-I believe in kindness, compassion, empathy, and non-judgment.
-I aspire to live a life abundant in each of those principles.
+I’m a sucker for acts of kindness, compassion, empathy, and non-judgment.
+I really like people who are good to other people.

-I welcome you to my journey.
-I hope you find your own inspiration to live your truth and follow your bliss!
+So, welcome to my journey!
+I hope you find inspiration to live your truth and follow your bliss!